First Army (United States): Post-war and peacetime missions

-First Army returned to the United States in late 1945; first to Fort Jackson (South Carolina), then to Fort Bragg, North Carolina, returning to Fort Jay, Governors Island, New York, in the spring of 1946.
-Twenty years later, in 1966, First Army relocated to Fort Meade, Maryland, and took over the responsibilities of Second Army, which was inactivated.
+Twenty years later, in 1966, First Army relocated to Fort George G. Meade, Maryland, and took over, in addition to its ongoing original tasks, the responsibilities of Second Army, which was inactivated.
 In 1973, First Army's mission changed from training and preparation of active units to Army Reserve units.
+That year it gained the Support Group in Puerto Rico.
 In a 1993 reorganization, five divisions carried out that training and support mission: